Anabah Surgical and Paediatric Centre

-Our hospital in Anabah is formally recognized by the Afghan Ministry of Health as a center of specialist training in general surgery, gynecology, obstetrics, and pediatrics.
-This reflects the tireless work of EMERGENCY surgeons and staff over the years to provide free health care to the population of the Panjshir Valley, and to train new medical professionals.
-In 2015, we trained 14 specializing surgeons, pediatricians, and gynecologists.
-In 2017, the following specialists worked at our Anabah hospital: nine surgeons (in rotation with the Kabul Surgical Centre), ten pediatricians, and four gynecologists.
-10 students specializing in gynaecology and paediatrics worked with us at Anabah in 2019.
-The centre currently employs a total of 311 local staff members and medical professionals.
+Our hospital in Anabah is formally recognised as a centre of specialist training in general surgery, gynaecology, obstetrics, and paediatrics.
+This reflects the tireless work of EMERGENCY surgeons and staff over the years to provide free healthcare to the population of the Panjshir Valley, and to train new medical professionals.

 Location: Anabah, Panjshir Valley